 Chapter 13 Some special designs

 This chapter gives an introduction to some special randomized controlled trial designs.
 Cluster-randomized trials no longer randomize on individual (patient) level.
-Equivalence/Non-inferiority trials differ from superiority trials in the sense that the objective of the trial is no longer to show that the intervention is better than control, but to show that two treatments are equivalent respectively one is non-inferior to the other one.
+Equivalence and non-inferiority trials differ from superiority trials in the sense that the objective of the trial is no longer to show that the intervention is better than control, but to show that two treatments are equivalent or one is non-inferior to the other one, respectively.

 13.1 Cluster-randomized trials